-English course for Dieticians – Start January 6, 2021
+English course for Dieticians – Start of new course February 8, 2023

 The idea for this course came up a few years ago out of the realization that some of the patients dieticians will encounter or meet might not speak German and that, therefore, a good foundation of English, focussing on ESP (English for Special Purposes) for dieticians, could be useful in order to be able to communicate and counsel speakers of other languages than German.

 In addition, there are many resources (books, magazines and articles; internet, videos like TED talks and Netflix documentaries etc.) in English that dieticians can widely profit from.

 My experience with this course over the years has shown that the range of English knowledge is very huge among the participants.
 Some are capable of fluent conversation, others would profit from a more basic course.
 It is a situation in which everyone has to have a certain level of patience and tolerance for things that might be too difficult or – on the other side of the continuum – too basic and maybe a bit boring.

 Another drawback are the long breaks in between phases of meetings.
 Therefore it is important to get you on the way to doing things on your own – if you don’t already do that.